anoma/nspec/docs/tutorial/engines/index.md

 ## On transition functions of engine instances

-The anoma specification uses pure functions to describe the atomic computation that each engine instance performs when a new message or notification from the local clock is received;
+The Anoma Specification uses pure functions to describe the atomic computation that each engine instance performs when a new message or notification from the local clock is received;
 moreover,